Maioht/counter-calculator/README.md

   main.js : includes Functions calculates network speed and device distance, and main program.

   The calculation is run in the main program, which prints the desired information.

+Unit Test:
+unit testing has been done using the Jest framework.

+Simply tested how functions works.
+The unit tests pass, but changing the values (main.test.js) can fail.